 Israel’s Law on Equality for People with Disabilities

 In 1988, as part of the nation’s general move towards reducing social gaps and emphasizing human and civil rights, Israel passed the Special Education Law, which included the directive to favor integrating special needs children into regular schools.
 In 1998, the state passed a law entitled Equality for People with Disabilities.
 This law defined a disabled person as someone with a physical, emotional, or mental disability, whether permanent or temporary, whose functioning is fundamentally limited in one or more major aspect of life because of this disability.
 The Equality for People with Disabilities law views disabled people as being just as valued as abled people and entitled to realize their rights.
 Thus, the services provided to the disabled are to be given on the basis of maximal consideration of the natural course of their lives, while paying meticulous attention to human dignity and freedom.
 This law, intended to protect disabled people’s dignity and freedom, enshrines their right to equal, active involvement in society.
-Additionally, the law specifies that the disabled are not simply another government-supported segment of the population, but rather that they require the support and empowerment of the population as a whole (Arten-Bergman and Rimerman, 2009).
+Additionally, the law specifies that the disabled are not simply another government-supported segment of the population, but rather that they require the support and empowerment of the population as a whole (Arten-Bergman and Rimmerman, 2009).

 The International Covenant on Economic, Social and Cultural Rights, signed in 1996, includes the right to education.
 In the main principles on the right to education, the ICESCR unequivocally states that higher education must be accessible to all on the basis of ability and that free education at the secondary and tertiary levels must be progressively introduced.
 Based on the ICESCR’s approach, the state must promote access to higher education equally to all population segments within its borders.
 In 2012, the State Comptroller examined the treatment of learning-disabled applicants to and students at institutions of higher education funded by the Planning and Budgeting Committee of the Council for Higher Education.
 The State Comptroller’s office found that, despite the fact that in 2008 the Knesset passed a law on integrating learning-disabled people at colleges and universities, by 2012 – the year of the report – for People with Disabilities the regulations for this had not yet been written.

-In tandem with legislation, there is a great deal of public activity to promote the social rights of the disabled and remove environmental and social barriers to their integration (Rimerman and Herr, 2004).
+In tandem with legislation, there is a great deal of public activity to promote the social rights of the disabled and remove environmental and social barriers to their integration (Rimmerman and Herr, 2004).
 Social and legal developments reflect changes in how Israeli society views the disabled, now seeing them as equally valuable members of society.
 Furthermore, Israeli society supports the disabled’s right to equality of opportunity and integration into all areas of life, including education, employment, and more.

 Feldman and Ben-Moshe (2006) surveyed the many hurdles facing the disabled in their various attempts at integration.
 They found that, despite the expectations that legislation would result in the integration of the disabled into all areas of life, this vision is far from fully realized.
 As yet, there is no database demonstrating the involvement of the disabled in daily life.
 Its absence makes it difficult to measure the contribution of the Equality for People with Disabilities law and prevents us from developing the knowledge necessary to determine courses of action and reduce gaps.